 - Add chopped food scraps to the middle of the pile, covering them with some of the carbon material.

-- Smelly- The pile is too wet or has too much in the way of nitrogenous materials.
-Pull it apart for a while or add carbon items like cardboard/paper, dry leaves or mowed straw.
+- It Smells: The pile is too wet or has too much in the way of nitrogenous materials.
+Pull it apart for a while or add carbon items like cardboard/paper, dry leaves, or mowed straw.

-- Not decomposting- The pile is not wet enough.
+- It’s Not Decomposing: The pile is not wet enough.
 Add water.
 Activators such as fish emulsion and seaweed can also be added.

-- Attracting animals- Bury food scraps and turn pile more often
+- It’s Attracting Animals: Bury food scraps and turn pile more often.

 The compost is finished when:

-- It looks like a dark brown potting soil
+- It looks like dark brown potting soil.

 - Pile is reduced to about half its original size.

-When ready to use, dig a couple hands full of mature compost into the top 4” of soil for plants.
+When ready to use, dig a couple of handfuls of mature compost into the top 4” of soil for plants.
 Compost can also be applied lightly as a top-dressing several times a season around all actively growing plants.
 Compost is extremely rich in nutrients and should only compose 25% of potting soil.